“The Grayson Perry print is probably the most valuable work in the house, so we know we can sell that if things get really bad!”

 You have worked in many venerable art institutions!
 Because then you moved on to the Royal Academy of Art.

-Yes, after that I moved to the Royal Academy in 2007 and I thought that it was a way of being involved with contemporary art practice.
+Yes, after that I moved to the Royal Academy in 2007.
+I thought that it would be a good way to be involved with contemporary art practice.

 Do you remember any early influences, perhaps in childhood that made you get interested in art?

-My older brother thought correctly that my parents didn’t have much interest in the Visual Arts and he took it upon himself to act as a surrogate father.
-I took a scholarship to Marlborough and I had to write a long essay, it seems odd now, as I was only 13.
+My older brother thought correctly that my parents didn’t have much interest in the visual arts and he took it upon himself to act as a surrogate father.
+I took a scholarship at Marlborough and I had to write a long essay—it seems odd now, as I was only 13.
 My brother got me to do it on monumental brasses.
 So I spent two years going around medieval churches all around Britain doing brass rubbing.